schorschii/QuickSync4Linux/README.md

 # create new contacts on device from vcf file
 ./quicksync.py createcontacts --file mycontacts.vcf

-# overwrite a contact with given luid 517 (the luid can be found in `getcontacts` vcf output)
+# overwrite a contact with given luid 517
+# luid = Local Unique IDentifier; can be found in `getcontacts` vcf output
 ./quicksync.py editcontact 517 --file mycontact.vcf

 # delete contact with luid 517 from device